Ritesh-Kumar-Rai/ProductHunt_React/Features Documentation/ExplorePageSearchingFilteringFeaturesDoc.md

 - Add debounce for search input.
 - Implement lazy-loading for product images.
+- **URL Sync:** Sync filters with query params (?category=shoes&brand=nike) using useSearchParams or URLSearchParams.
+This enables sharable and bookmarkable filters.

 - Move sorting logic into a custom hook (`useSortProducts`).
 - Introduce server-side pagination once API supports it.